plantgenomicslab/BCH709/_episodes/transcriptome_assembly4.md

 ## DESeq2 vs EdgeR Normalization method
 DESeq and EdgeR are very similar and both assume that no genes are differentially expressed.
 DEseq uses a "geometric" normalisation strategy, whereas EdgeR is a weighted mean of log ratios-based method.
 Both normalise data initially via the calculation of size / normalisation factors.

-Here is further information (important parts in bold):

 ### DESeq
 DESeq: This normalization method is included in the DESeq Bioconductor package (version 1.6.0) and is based on the hypothesis that most genes are not DE.
 A DESeq scaling factor for a given lane is computed as the median of the ratio, for each gene, of its read count over its geometric mean across all lanes.
-The underlying idea is that non-DE genes should have similar read counts across samples, leading to a ratio of 1.
-Assuming most genes are not DE, the median of this ratio for the lane provides an estimate of the correction factor that should be applied to all read counts of this lane to fulfill the hypothesis.
-By calling the estimateSizeFactors() and sizeFactors() functions in the DESeq Bioconductor package, this factor is computed for each lane, and raw read counts are divided by the factor associated with their sequencing lane.
+The underlying idea is that non-DE genes should have similar read counts across samples, leading to a ratio of 1. **Assuming most genes are not DE, the median of this ratio for the lane provides an estimate of the correction factor that should be applied to all read counts of this lane to fulfill the hypothesis.** By calling the estimateSizeFactors() and sizeFactors() functions in the DESeq Bioconductor package, this factor is computed for each lane, and raw read counts are divided by the factor associated with their sequencing lane.
 [DESeq2](https://www.ncbi.nlm.nih.gov/pubmed/22988256)

 ### EdgeR
 Trimmed Mean of M-values (TMM): This normalization method is implemented in the edgeR Bioconductor package (version 2.4.0).
 It is also based on the hypothesis that most genes are not DE.
 The TMM factor is computed for each lane, with one lane being considered as a reference sample and the others as test samples.
-For each test sample, TMM is computed as the weighted mean of log ratios between this test and the reference, after exclusion of the most expressed genes and the genes with the largest log ratios.
-According to the hypothesis of low DE, this TMM should be close to 1.
-If it is not, its value provides an estimate of the correction factor that must be applied to the library sizes (and not the raw counts) in order to fulfill the hypothesis.
-The calcNormFactors() function in the edgeR Bioconductor package provides these scaling factors.
+For each test sample, TMM is computed as the weighted mean of log ratios between this test and the reference, after exclusion of the most expressed genes and the genes with the largest log ratios. **According to the hypothesis of low DE, this TMM should be close to 1.
+If it is not, its value provides an estimate of the correction factor that must be applied to the library sizes (and not the raw counts) in order to fulfill the hypothesis.** The calcNormFactors() function in the edgeR Bioconductor package provides these scaling factors.
 To obtain normalized read counts, these normalization factors are re-scaled by the mean of the normalized library sizes.
 Normalized read counts are obtained by dividing raw read counts by these re-scaled normalization factors.
 [EdgeR](https://www.ncbi.nlm.nih.gov/pubmed/22988256)

 ## DESeq2 vs EdgeR Statistical tests for differential expression